 In a classic example of the adage “if you can’t beat ‘em, join ‘em,” the pitcher who posted the worst career record against the Cardinals got traded to St. Louis and enjoyed the best stretch of his big-league tenure.

 When Brewers pitcher Yovani Gallardo took the loss April 27 in St. Louis’ 13-1 victory over Milwaukee, it dropped the right-hander’s career record against the Cardinals to 1-9.
-Boxscore Gallardo is tied with Josh Fogg (who pitched in the big leagues from 2001-2009) for second-worst career mark against the Cardinals.
+Boxscore Gallardo has the second-worst career mark against the Cardinals.

 The pitcher with the worst all-time record versus the Cardinals is Herm Wehmeier, according to Elias Sports Bureau.
 In 31 appearances against St. Louis for the Reds and Phillies from 1949-1956, Wehmeier was 0-14 with a 4.89 ERA.